 A B O U T

-Somanaut (pronounced "so-ma-naught") Dance is where I house my somatic movement dance education and choreographic explorations.
-For me, the two are inextricably linked processes, which grow from the same soil.
+Somanaut (pronounced "so-ma-naught") Dance is where I house my somatic movement dance education, therapy, and choreographic explorations.
+For me, the three are inextricably linked processes, which grow from the same soil.

 Choreography and Performance Practice: